with Marcia Epstein, LMSW

 IN ADDITION TO SUPPORT MEETINGS:

-~ Every other week emails about our upcoming meetings, special events for people living with suicide grief, articles, and other helpful info.
+~ Group emails about our upcoming meetings, special events for people living with suicide grief, articles, and other helpful info.
 Email M.Epstein.LMSW@gmail.com be added to this mailing list.

 ~ Books about suicide bereavement for adults and for children are available for loan.

-~ Annual Freedom of Expression and Thriving While Living With Suicide retreats for people living with suicide grief.
+~ Annual (since 2007) Freedom of Expression retreat for people living with suicide grief.
 We retreat to The Light Center, south and west of Lawrence, Kansas for some structured and unstructured time in that peaceful, rural setting, away from technology.

-~ Annual Words Save Lives performance event on World Suicide Prevention Day, September 10
+~ Annual (since 2014) Words Save Lives performance event in Lawrence, KS on World Suicide Prevention Day, September 10

-~ Annual International Survivors of Suicide Loss Day Community Workshop including group discussion, art activities, and information from the American Foundation For Suicide Prevention.
-This is always in November on the Saturday before American Thanksgiving.
+~ Annual International Survivors of Suicide Loss Day (ISOSLD) Community Workshop in Douglas County, KS includes group discussion, art activities, and information from the American Foundation For Suicide Prevention.
+ISOSLD is always in November on the Saturday before American Thanksgiving.

 SOME SUPPORTS FOR LIVING WITH SUICIDE GRIEF: